RabbitMQ®¶

 -

-Retrieve the admin default username and password
+Retrieve the admin default username and password.

-export RABBITMQ_CLUSTER= # Get this from your administrator export RABBITMQ_NAMESPACE= # Get this from your administrator echo -n "RabbitMQ admin username: " kubectl -n rabbitmq-system get secret rabbitmq-cluster-default-user -o jsonpath="{.data.username}" | base64 --decode && echo echo -n "RabbitMQ admin password: " kubectl -n rabbitmq-system get secret rabbitmq-cluster-default-user -o jsonpath="{.data.password}" | base64 --decode && echo
+export RABBITMQ_CLUSTER= # Get this from your administrator export RABBITMQ_NAMESPACE= # Get this from your administrator echo -n "RabbitMQ admin username: " kubectl -n "${RABBITMQ_NAMESPACE}" get secret "${RABBITMQ_CLUSTER}-default-user" -o jsonpath="{.data.username}" | base64 --decode && echo echo -n "RabbitMQ admin password: " kubectl -n "${RABBITMQ_NAMESPACE}" get secret "${RABBITMQ_CLUSTER}-default-user" -o jsonpath="{.data.password}" | base64 --decode && echo

-Do not configure your application with the RabbitMQ admin username and password.
+Do not configure your application with the RabbitMQ default admin username and password.
 Since the application will get too much permission, this will likely violate your access control policy.

 -